 What is Pozole?

 Pozole is a hominy based dish that is something between a soup and a stew.
 The term pozole comes from the Nahuatl word pozolli.
 Some claim the term means hominy, referring to the soup's main ingredient.
-Others though, say the word means foam, referring to the foam that is created during the process of cooking the hominy.
+However, others believe the word means 'foam,' referring to the foam that forms while cooking the hominy.

-Regardless of its meaning, the original dish can be traced back to the time of the Aztec Empire.
-During that time the stew was served only to those part of the Tenochtitlán elite, such as royals and warriors, on special occasions.
+The original dish, regardless of its meaning, dates back to the Aztec Empire.
+It was once reserved for the Tenochtitlán elite, like royals and warriors, on special occasions.

-Nowadays, pozole (pronounced po-so-le) is one of the most popular dishes enjoyed by many throughout Mexico.
-Even though it is served year-round, it is especially prepared for celebrations such as Christmas, New Years, Mexican Independence Day, and birthdays.
+Today, pozole (pronounced po-so-le) is one of the most popular dishes in Mexico.
+While enjoyed year-round, it's especially popular during celebrations like Christmas, New Year's, Mexican Independence Day, and birthdays

 Because of its widespread popularity, the recipes vary by region and by family.
 In general though, there are 3 types of pozole.

-Pozole rojo, is made with pork (and sometimes beef) and simmered in a red broth made by adding various dried chiles.
+Pozole rojo is made with pork (and sometimes beef) and simmered in a red broth created by combining different dried chiles.

 Pozole verde, a green broth-based version, is made with tomatillos, green peppers like jalapeños, and usually chicken.

 Then, there's pozole blanco.
-This variation has a white broth and is a mild version of pozole rojo.
-It is also made with pork which is simmered in a flavorful broth, with the option of adding a spicy red sauce to each individual serving.
+This variation has a white broth and is a milder version of pozole rojo.
+It is also made with pork simmered in a flavorful broth, with the option to add a spicy red sauce to each individual serving.

 Why You'll Love This Pozole Blanco Recipe

-- Slow Cooker Instructions: The recipe is simple and accessible because it is made in the slow cooker.
-Although I have provided stovetop instructions, the slow cooker is my preferred method since you can set it and forget it but still end up with a perfectly cooked soup.
+- Slow Cooker Instructions: The slow cooker instructions make the recipe simple and accessible.
+Although I have provided stovetop instructions, the slow cooker is my preferred method since you can set it and forget it, but still end up with a perfectly cooked soup.

 - Makes Great Leftovers: This soup tastes even better the next day so it is great for leftovers.